MalikSh96/AnimeTracker/readme.md

 given show you are editing, the `img_path` no longer becomes `null` after editing.

 Instead we now *save* the path again into the database.

+# Phase 12
+Worked on more functionalities, implemented on the two functions `Edit`, `Delete`.

+For **`Edit`**
+- You are now able to insert more images for the desired show entry, without breaking the folder path on top of just the editing in general.

+- It updates the `img_path` field in the database with the recent image posted, but the images still gets stored in their respective folders

+For **`Delete`**
+- When you delete/remove a show from the database, its connected folder, which contains the images, now also gets deleted from the project.